VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ### No Joins Implementation
 No sql table joins were used in queries of the data access code implementation.
-This design was an experimentation and would not use in a production setting.
+This design was an experimentation and would not be used in a production setting.
 The approach increased add/update production & fire crew member, data access code complexity, but extra care and effort was put into making sure time/space efficiency was not sacrificed.

 This choice also shifted weight towards integration testing, since doing dependency injection into current service